martylanger/lets-api/README.md

 # Let's API: API supporting the Let's web app for group decision-making

 Let's is a web app for group decision-making using alternative voting methods, such as approval/disapproval and instant-runoff voting.
-The Let's API accepts, stores, and communicates user and election data.
+The Let's API accepts, stores and communicates user, election, choices and ballots data.

 Users of Let's will be able to create, open, and close an election and choose from a plethora of options:
 - Which voting method
 - How and when the candidates are determined
-- How to share with voters and verify ballots
+- How to share elections with voters and verify ballots
-- Whether ballots are secret, open, or visible anonymously
+- Whether ballots are secret, open, or visible but anonymized
 - To whom the results are visible
 - When to open and close the voting